The pVACview user interface has four sections:

 Violin plot for the IC50 and Percentile predictions

-Elution data for the selected peptide and its matched WT
+Elution and immunogenicity data for the selected peptide and its matched WT

 For detailed descriptions on individual sections, please refer to features page.